nes-lab/shepherd/docs/dev/gps_sync.rst

 General Structure
 -----------------

-The master node is connected to a u-blox GPS receiver (shepherd-capelet), from which it receives a PPS signal via GPIO and global time via UART if the GPS-Modul has an position-fix.
+The primary node is connected to a u-blox GPS receiver (shepherd-capelet), from which it receives a PPS signal via GPIO and global time via UART if the GPS-Modul has an position-fix.
 One kernel module and two services work in concert to provide a grandmaster clock:

 - ``pps_gmtimer`` (kernel module) timestamps edges on a GPIO pin with respect to an internal hardware timer on the AM335x and feeds the timestamps as a Linux pps device.